 may disclose the final action taken with regard to a professional health care provider without violating the provisions of this section.

-(e) Upon approval by the health care facility's governing body, the peer review committee of a health care facility (as defined in IC 16-40-5-2) may submit or disclose to the agency (as defined in IC 16-40-5-1) the following for purposes of patient safety or quality of health care matters under IC 16-40-5:
+(e) Upon approval by the health care facility's governing body, the peer review committee of a health care facility (as defined in IC 16-40-5-2) may submit or disclose to the agency the following for purposes of patient safety or quality of health care matters in the agreement:

 (1) Communications to the peer review committee.